 Content marketing should work much the same as a brand commercial (with no CTA), where your goal is to build a feeling, create a connection, and promote name recognition.
 If done right, the increased brand recognition will lead to sales, so the commercial never has to actively sell.
 If your content marketing efforts are engaging, it will help build a strong relationship with your readers, which can lead to sales.

 6. Your efforts are too narrow.

 Twenty years ago, a well-placed TV ad could reach the majority of your consumers.
 But today, we have seemingly endless options for where and how we receive media and information.
 If your content strategy is still focused on a small handful of channels, you’re missing valuable opportunities.

-With over 1.8 billion users, Facebook is an ideal way to reach new customers — but that also means huge competition for their attention.
+With over 2.9 billion users worldwide, Facebook is an ideal way to reach new customers — but that also means huge competition for their attention.
 Other social media outlets may be more effective, but only if you understand your audience.

 Don’t limit yourself.
 Seek out as many channels as you can handle — and that are relevant to your brand.

 - Repurpose your content so that you can get the most mileage out of each original idea